Course Handout - From Frontal Lobe Syndrome to Dysexecutive Syndrome

 lobe.
-In normal subjects, the authors see this as setting up a dynamic between these two forces.
+In normal subjects, the authors see this as setting up a dynamic equilibrium between these two forces.
 When the frontal lobes are damaged, however, the inhibition stops, leaving the parietal lobe accordingly oversensitive to external stimuli.
-Because the patient's behaviour is more controlled by controlled by external rather than internal factors, Lhermitte calls this "Environmental
+Because the patient's behaviour is more controlled by external rather than internal factors, Lhermitte calls this "Environmental